marian222200/TetriSurvivalV2/README.md

 :heavy_check_mark: 3 difficulties

-• multiple levels, each harder than the last one
+:heavy_check_mark: multiple levels, each harder than the last one

-• points gained by taking risks: you get more points for completing more lines at the same time.
+:heavy_check_mark: points gained by taking risks: you get more points for completing more lines at the same time.
 </details>

 <details>